molgenis/molgenis/docs/user_documentation/import-data/guide-upload.md

 ![Upload file screen](../../images/upload/options-screen.png?raw=true, "Options")

 # Choose packages
-Because the entity (table) persons has no package defined, we get the option to choose another package different from the MOLGENIS default package.
-The select options list the available packages in the data set.
+Because the entity type (table) persons has no package defined, we get the option to choose another package different from the MOLGENIS default package.
+The select options list the available packages in the file.

 ![Upload file screen](../../images/upload/packages-screen.png?raw=true, "Packages")

 # Check validation
 When you see this page the validation is already done.
 This page validates the structure of the meta data.

-"Entities" table where all the entities (tables) are defined.
+"Entities" table where all the entity types are defined.

 * Name: Name of entity
 * Importable: Is this entity inportable or not.
 Two options (Yes, No)